 Every woman is at risk for breast cancer and your risk increases with age.
 According to the American College of Radiology, women with no symptoms of breast cancer should have a screening mammogram every year starting at age 40.

-The American Cancer Society estimates 2,600 new cases of breast cancer will be diagnosed in South Carolina this year and more than 300 of those will be in the Spartanburg area.
+The American Cancer Society estimates 2,600 new cases of breast cancer will be diagnosed in South Carolina this year.
 Half of these new diagnoses will be in women who are age 61 or younger.

 Digital screening mammography uses digital radiographic images to examine your breast tissue and can help identify tumors that are too small to be felt during a physical exam or self-exam.

 Compared with traditional X-ray film technology, digital mammography offers the following benefits: